Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Comparing our new obstruction with descent obstructions

 \section{Comparing our new obstruction with descent obstructions}

-It is well-known that, in the context of number fields, the algebraic Brauer-Manin obstruction is equivalent to the descent obstruction with respect to connected groups, or even with respect to tori.
+It is well-known that, in the context of number fields, the Brauer-Manin obstruction with respect to the whole Brauer group is equivalent to the descent obstruction with respect to connected groups (cf.~\cite[Prop.~5.3.4]{Skor} and \cite[Thm.~2]{Har02}).
+Furthermore, for proper varieties, the Brauer-Manin obstruction with respect to the \emph{algebraic} Brauer group is well-known to be equivalent to the descent obstruction with respect to tori (cf.~\cite[Thm.~6.1.1]{Skor} and \cite[Thm.~2]{Har02}).
 Now, we have just seen that in this new context the Brauer-Manin obstruction fails to explain some failures of the local-global principle, but that the extra input of torsors under quasi-trivial tori seems to be enough to explain everything.
 It is natural then to compare this new obstruction with the descent obstruction with respect to tori.